How to Measure Success

 - Market position: Being a big fish in a small pond is often much better than being a small fish in a big pond.
 This would require keeping a track on your local competition which can be tricky, but seeing your business moving in the right direction while things decrease for your competition could show signs of brand loyalty and that you're doing things right.

 Are you a success?

 We've merely touched on a few points of success of a business, mainly because every business is different.
-Take a look at your business, look at it in context of setting targets, and measure yourself.
-This may require a bit of manual work but it could surely help you ensure you're business is heading in the right direction to be successful.
+Take a look at your business, look at it in the context of setting targets, and measure yourself against them.
+This may require a bit of manual work but it could surely help you ensure your business is heading in the right direction to be successful.

 - 22 Nov 2023 - Autumn Statement 2023 - What does it mean for businesses?

 - 15 Nov 2023 - Succession Planning: How To Pass The Torch In Your Business